 Shrimp Scampi (from Old Gerlich’s – another post, another time)

 Plain N. Y. Cheese Cake (don’t recall the place, maybe the NYAC?)

 Creamed Pearl Onions (I’ve always called them ‘Pearled’ onions)

 My grandfather drank gimlets.
-As a bartender in my 20’s and part of the time wasband was in Sloane-Kettering, I learned the difference between Gimlet and Gibson is the fruit (or garnish): Gimlet = lime.
+When bar-tending in my 20s and 30s, and part of the time Wasband was in Sloane-Kettering, I learned the difference between Gimlet and Gibson is the fruit (or garnish): Gimlet = lime.
 Gibson = onions… and giblet is, well, this brings us back to Thanksgiving, sort of.

 Here is the recipe I used this year for Creamed Pearl(ed) Onions.
 Thank you, GrandpaJohn, for always taking me on adventures, even at the table.
 OX

 12 oz pearl onions (found in frozen section of grocery)